cristianeto/qanda/README.md

 `./vendor/bin/sail artisan test`

 ### [IMPORTANT]
-1. After running tests your database was refreshed to empty.
+1. After running tests your database will be refreshed to empty.
 Please, run the seeders again.